ResearchComputing/HPC_software_dev_course/hpc_profiling/README.md

  map --profile mpirun -np 4 ./wave_c 3
 ```

-...this will create a summary file called `wave_c_4p_<date>.map` (where <date> is today's date)
+_this will create a summary file called `wave_c_4p_(date).map` (where (date) is today's date)_

 Step 5: Now view the output to identify bottlenecks (requires X11-forwarding)

 ```
 map wave_c_4p_2022-05-20_09-18.map
 ```

-which will produce an interactive screen that looks like this:
+_which will produce an interactive screen that looks like this:_

 <img src="images/allinea_map_results_screen.png" width="90%" />

-With the results screen open, you can scroll through and find areas of the code that took the longest to run (these will be highlighted).
-If you identify bottlenecks, you would then iteratively work to improve them (not covered in this tutorial)
+Now, with the results screen open, you can scroll through and find areas of the code that took the longest to run (these will be highlighted).
+If you identify bottlenecks, you would then iteratively work to improve them (not covered in this tutorial).

 ---